darksworm/hksel/docs/README.md

 ### The problem

 There are too many hotkeys to remember.
-When learning a new tool hands-on in a work setting usually leads to the use of inefficient action paths due to frustrations (deadlines, online-only manuals, etc.)
+Learning a new tool hands-on in a work setting usually leads to the use of inefficient action paths due to frustrations (deadlines, online-only manuals, etc.)